ruslanosipov/ruslanosipov.github.io/source/blog/about/index.markdown

 My name is Ruslan Osipov and I live and work in Mountain View, CA. I am a Technical Lead at [Google](https://google.com).

+I've recently published a book - [Mastering Vim](https://amzn.to/2EfGaN5), pick it up and let me know what you think!

 You can find me on the following websites:

 * Professional